oslabs-beta/smartER/README.md

 npm install
 ```

 Set up your database.
-Ours looks like this:
+Ours looks like this:<br>
 <img src = ./assets/smarter-db.png>

 Set your .env variables: